-March 16 - 24

-Spring recess.
-No classes scheduled.

-March 22
+March 20

 Administrative offices closed.

+March 23

+Spring semester resumes.

 March 25

-Spring semester resumes.
 Cycle D classes begin.

 Mar.
 25 - 31

 Cycle D add/drop period.

-March 29
+March 27

-Last day to apply for August 2024 graduation.
-Students must apply online at Student Service HUB.
+Last day to apply for August 2026 graduation.
+Students must apply online at Student Service HUB .

 Apr.
-1 - May 16
+1 - May 14

 Cycle D withdrawal period.

-April 4
+April 2

-Registration for Summer begins for current and new students.
-Priority online registration for Fall, and Cycles A and B begins.
-Current students can register on their assigned enrollment date.
+Open registration for Summer begins for current and new students.
+Priority online registration for Fall, and Cycles A and B begins for current students.
+Current students can start registering on their assigned enrollment date.

-April 11
+April 9

 Open registration for Fall, and Cycles A and B for current and new students.

-May 7, 9, 10
+May 5, 7, 8

 Makeup period for day, evening, and graduate classes.

-May 8
+May 6

-Classes meet in lieu of March 6.
+Classes meet in lieu of March 4.

-May 9
+May 7

 Last day to withdraw from a Spring (non-cycle) class.

-May 13 - 18
+May 11 - 16

 Spring final exams.

-May 16
+May 14

 Last day to withdraw from a Cycle D class.

-May 17 - 18
+May 15 - 16

 Cycle D final exams.

+May 16

-Last day to satisfy incomplete grades earned in Cycle B 2023 and Intersession 2024.
+Last day to satisfy incomplete grades earned in Cycle B 2025 and Intersession 2026.